 - Appearance of a periodic filing transmitted through a bank operator (in Finnish)

-- E-invoice notification form (in Finnish)
+- E-invoice notification form

 - TIEKE (Finnish Information Society Development Centre): E-invoice operators